guru245/vim-studio/README.md

    Set `export TERM=xterm-256color` in .bashrc

-2. Install exuberant-ctags and global, e.g `apt install exuberant-ctags global` in Ubuntu
+2. Install exuberant-ctags and global.

-   * Install clang-format if you want. `apt install clang-format-6.0`
+   * `apt install exuberant-ctags global` in Ubuntu
-   * If you are used to building things from source, [universal-ctags](https://github.com/universal-ctags/ctags) is recommended instead of exuberant-ctags.
+   * If you are used to building things from source, [universal-ctags](https://github.com/universal-ctags/ctags) is recommended instead of exuberant-ctags because exuberant-ctags is very old and is not maintained.

+3. Install clang-format if you want. `apt install clang-format`

+4. Install [Cascadia Code]([Windows Terminal Cascadia Code | Microsoft Docs](https://docs.microsoft.com/en-us/windows/terminal/cascadia-code)) fonts for glyphs.

+   * Set the font by default to your terminal.
+   * See [Windows Terminal Powerline Setup | Microsoft Docs](https://docs.microsoft.com/en-us/windows/terminal/tutorials/powerline-setup) for your reference.

-3. Setting Vim config
+5. Setting Vim config

    ```bash
    git clone --depth 1 --recurse-submodules https://github.com/guru245/vim-studio.git [vim-studio where you want]